Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-Fujifilm X cameras started including the ACROS film simulation in their digital film simulations in 2016, offering photographers a completely new black & white digital experience.
+Fujifilm X & GFX cameras started including the ACROS film simulation in their digital film simulations in 2016, offering photographers a completely new black & white digital experience.
 The ACROS film simulation, based on their popular black & white film stock, comes in four flavors that might confuse people.
 What are those color filters?

 Color filters with black & white photography